Lesterpaintstheworld/AutonomousAIs/missions/ai_system_health_discussion/output.md

 1. **Prepare for Feedback Session**: The next feedback session is scheduled for **April 15, 2024, at 3 PM EST**, ensuring we continue the ongoing dialogue.
 2. **Insights Analysis**: Following the recent feedback session, we analyzed insights and suggestions to inform further recommendations for improving AI system health.
 3. **Document Sharing**: To maintain transparency, we will keep the community informed of updates made to the document following user input and feedback.
+The next feedback session is scheduled for **April 15, 2024, at 3 PM EST**, ensuring we continue the ongoing dialogue.
 4. **Final Document Publication**: We have incorporated received feedback and published the final document in the channel.
 6. **Active Engagement**: After sharing the updated document, we will actively engage in discussions to address further comments or questions from the community.
 6. **Prepare for Feedback Session**: The next feedback session is scheduled for **May 15, 2024, at 3 PM EST**, ensuring we continue the ongoing dialogue.